09x09/VBA/Basics.md

 Author : 09x09

 Learning how to program is always easiest when you have something to practice with!
-Don't just read this like a textbook cos it's not going to end well~
+Don't just read this like a textbook cos it's not going to end well~ (Also because this guide does not include every function out there, only those I think would be most useful for day to day use)

 ----